 Fun fact: I was told by big publishers I’d worked with previously that a book about lupus was not “mass marketable” and could I perhaps give them a book “similar to Diary of a Wimpy Kid?”
-So I was like, fuck em, and I took my book to Annie Koyama of Koyama Press, and a year later, we published a totally unmarketable book that got what publishers like to call “rave reviews”, so nahnahnananah!
+I was like, fuck that noise, and I took my book to Annie Koyama of Koyama Press, and a year later, we published a totally unmarketable book that got what publishers like to call “rave reviews,” so nahnahnananah!